MicrosoftDocs/azure-docs/articles/spring-apps/how-to-migrate-standard-tier-to-enterprise-tier.md

 ---
 title: How to migrate an Azure Spring Apps Basic or Standard plan instance to the Enterprise plan
 titleSuffix: Azure Spring Apps Enterprise plan
-description: Shows you how to migrate an Azure Spring Apps Basic or Standard plan instance to Enterprise plan.
+description: Shows how to migrate an Azure Spring Apps Basic or Standard plan instance to Enterprise plan.
 author: karlerickson
 ms.author: xiading
 ms.service: spring-apps